The Ugly Truth About Fractured Teeth

 Are Fractured Teeth Really a Big Deal?

 The short answer is: Yes!
 All fractured teeth run the risk of becoming non-vital (or dead) and infected.
 Though some tiny, very superficial fractures may never cause a problem, it is always best to have fractured teeth checked by a vet.
-Any disturbance to the enamel has the potential to cause a bigger problem.
+Any disturbance to the enamel has the potential to cause a bigger problem to your pet’s overall dental health.

-Won’t I Know if My Dog Has a Bad Tooth?
+Won’t I Know if My Dog Has a Bad or Cracked Tooth?

 The short answer, this time, is: No!
 Many pets are talented at hiding pain and discomfort.
 I have seen pets with severely fractured teeth and badly infected root abscesses acting like they didn’t have a care in the world.